Radionuclide identification device: Lithium-6 neutron detectors

-Gamma-ray Spectroscopy for Isotope Identification
+Isotope identification

-Gamma rays were first discovered and studied in 1900 by a French chemist, Paul Villard, while observing radiation from radium.
-However, the fist quantitative analysis of gamma radiation is credited to Rutherford and Andrade in 1914.
+Gamma rays were first discovered and studied in 1900 by a French chemist, Paul Villard while observing radiation from radium.
+However, the first quantitative analysis of gamma radiation is credited to Rutherford and Andrade in 1914.
 This earliest technique was accomplished by diffraction spectroscopy using a rock-salt crystal.

 Crystal diffraction is regarded as an important and pioneering effort in the analysis of gamma-ray energy but falls short of a means to accurately quantify and identify various radionuclides.
-Therefore, we must wait several decades later to see achievements leading to what we know as gamma spectroscopy.
+Gamma spectroscopy did not come around for several more decades.

-Gamma-ray Spectroscopy
+Gamma-ray spectroscopy

 A spectrometer system for radionuclide analysis is composed of a photon detector and associated electronics (e.g., amplifier and pulse shaping) including a means of sorting various energy events and recording/displaying the data.
-These events are sorted to produce a spectrum (histogram) displaying intensity (of events) as a function of photon energy.
+These events are sorted to produce a spectrum (histogram) displaying the intensity (of events) as a function of photon energy.